 While the official release date is off, it looks like progress is going well.
 A leaked photograph of a HomePod being tested in a kitchen environment indicates that the company is testing the device in real world surroundings.

 Appropriately for those initial target markets, the HomePod is slated to offer only English-language support at first; Siri of course is far more versatile, supporting dozens of languages, so it shouldn't be difficult for Apple to expand into other territories.

 One analyst firm is already predicting great things for the HomePod launch, noting that 14 percent of surveyed iPhone owners said they plan to buy one of the devices.
 The corresponding figure for the Apple Watch in the months before that product launched was just 6 percent.

-The expectation is that supply will be seriously limited in 2017, with only 500,000 models available at launch (see How to get a Home Pod below).
+The expectation is that supply will be seriously limited at launch, with only 500,000 models available (see How to get a Home Pod below).

 HomePod UK price

 It's been announced that the HomePod will cost $349 in the US, but Apple hasn't yet confirmed UK pricing.
 We'd expect it to be pretty close to £349, based on the exchange rate Apple tends to use when planning its transatlantic pricing strategies.